 Karlstrom P-O, Bergh T, Lundkvist O. A prospective randomized trial of artificial insemination versus intercourse in cycles stimulated with human menopausal gonadotropin or clomiphene citrate.
 Fertil Steril 1993:59;554–9.

 Khan JA, Sunde A, Von During V, Sordal T, Molne K. Intrauterine insemination.
 Ann NY Acad Sci 1991;626:452–60.

 Tomlinson MJ, Amissah-Arthur JB, Thompson KA, Kasraie JL, Bentick B. Prognostic indicators for intrauterine insemination (IUI): statistical model for IUI success.
 Hum Reprod 1996;11:1892–6.

 Plosker SM, Jacobson W, Amato P. Predicting and optimizing success in an intrauterine insemination programme.
 Hum Reprod 1994;9:2014–21.

-FAQs from users: 'Is there any concrete symptom indicating that artificial insemination has been successful?', 'I have tubal patency in only one tube.
+FAQs from users: 'What can be done after three unsuccessful DAIs?', 'Is there any concrete symptom indicating that artificial insemination has been successful?', 'I have tubal patency in only one tube.
 Can I become a mother through IUI?', 'Artificial insemination after 40, does it work?', 'Can I get pregnant through IUI with endometriosis?', 'Should I move on to IVF after three failed IUI attempts?', 'Does IUI work in women with polycystic ovaries?' and 'Can you choose the gender of the unborn child with IUI?'.